fsprojects/FAKE/docs/guide/core-commandlineparsing.md

 # `Fake.Core.CommandLineParsing`

 This module is a fork from https://github.com/docopt/docopt.fs/ but with strong ordering.
-The strong ordering enables you to have a nice CLI on your script or to write your own fake 5 modules with a CLI.
+The strong ordering enables you to have a nice CLI on your script or to write your own fake 5 and above modules with a CLI.

 Example `script.fsx`: